ess-dmsc/kafka-to-nexus/docs/attributes.md

 [Attributes](https://support.hdfgroup.org/HDF5/doc1.6/UG/13_Attributes.html) are
 metadata which can be attached to groups or datasets.
-They are added using the `attributes` keyword with the value as either an object or an array.
-If an object is provided it contains attribute names and values as key-value pairs.
+They are added using the `attributes` key with the value as either an object or an array.
+NeXus classes are defined using a [group](groups.md) with an attribute named `NX_class`.

 ## Attributes object

+If an object is provided as the `attributes`, it contains attribute names and values as key-value pairs.
 Here is a dataset with an `attributes` object as an example:

 ```json